 The new facility is located at Port Terminal Blvd (Bayonne waterfront).
 The USD 55 million building project included port expansion with a new passenger terminal, featuring a total covered area of 125000 ft2 (11600 m2) that hosts check-in, customs and immigration, luggage storage and processing area, parking area (capacity 950 cars) and also improvements of the existing docking pier.
 The new terminal building is adjacent to the inaugurated in 2004 terminal.

-It is located on the Hudson River, Manhattan Island shoreline.
-It is between between West 44 and West 52 streets.
-Newark International Airport is 15 miles away, LaGuardia Airport – 15 miles away and JFK International Airport is 20 miles away.
+The Manhattan passenger terminal is on Hudson River (on Manhattan Island's shoreline), located is between West 44 and West 52 streets.
+Both Newark International Airport and LaGuardia Airport are located approx 15 ml (24 km) away, while JFK International Airport is approx 20 ml (32 km) away.

-At the top of all the piers there is a building.
-On the roof of each, there is a parking lot.
-There is snackbars, restrooms, check-in, VIP areas, customs, newsstands and seats at the terminals.
+At the top of all the piers there is a building with dedicated parking lots, snackbars, restrooms, check-in, VIP areas, customs, newsstands.

 - Address: "Manhattan Terminal, 711 12th Avenue, New York, NY 10019"